Athreyabhatt/QECopilot_test_at_speed_of_AI/COMPREHENSIVE_GUIDE.md

 ## 🚀 What is QECopilot?

-QECopilot is an AI-powered system that automatically generates test automation scripts from Gherkin feature files using configurable LLM providers (GitHub Copilot, OpenAI, or Anthropic Claude).
+QECopilot is an AI-powered system that automatically generates test automation scripts from Gherkin feature files using configurable LLM providers (GitHub Copilot, OpenAI, Anthropic Claude, or Windsurf SWE).
 It runs directly in your GitHub Actions CI/CD pipeline.

 ### The Problem
 - Development teams move at AI-fueled speed